-The Android smartphone operating system provides a permissions-based security model which restricts application's access to user's private data.
-Each application statically declares its requested permissions in a manifest file which is presented to the user upon application installation.
-However, the user does not know if the application is using the private locally or sending it to some third party.
-To combat this problem, we present AndroidLeaks, a static analysis framework for finding leaks of personal information in Android applications.
+The Android smartphone operating system provides a permissions-based security model that restricts an application's access to the user's private data.
+Each application statically declares the sensitive data and functionality that it requires in a manifest, which is presented to the user upon installation.
+However, the user does not know if the application is using the private data locally or sending it off the phone.
+To combat this problem, we present AndroidLeaks, a static analysis framework for automatically finding potential leaks of sensitive information in Android applications on a massive scale.

-To evaluate the efficacy of AndroidLeaks on real world Android applications, we obtained over 23,000 Android applications from several Android markets.
-We found 9,631 potential privacy leaks in 3,258 Android applications of private data including phone information, GPS location, WiFi data, and audio recorded with the microphone.
+We evaluate the efficacy of AndroidLeaks on 24350 Android applications from several Android markets, from most of which we obtain every free application.
+We found 57299 potential privacy leaks in 7414 Android applications of private data including phone information, GPS location, WiFi data, and audio recorded with the microphone.
+AndroidLeaks examined these applications in 30 hours, which indicates that it is suitable for automatic analysis on a large scale.